tommaso-borgato/SingletonServiceTest-ejb/README.md

 Testing applications for HA singleton MSC services.
 Each of the applications will be deployed on all cluster nodes, but the service will be active only on one node at any given time.

-The project is structured into 4 modules:
+The project is structured into 4 main modules with 1 additional module for manual testing:

 ### Public API (`api`)